Eric Turkheimer

-Eric Nathan Turkheimer is the Hugh Scott Hamilton Professor of psychology at the University of Virginia.
+Eric Nathan Turkheimer is an American psychologist and the Hugh Scott Hamilton Professor of psychology at the University of Virginia.

 Early life and education

 Turkheimer is the son of Nathan Turkheimer, the former board chairman of the public relations law firm Turkheimer & Ryan, Inc., and his wife, Barbara Tack Turkheimer.
 He grew up in Croton-on-Hudson, New York, where he graduated from Croton Harmon High School in 1971.
 He is Jewish.
 He received his B.A. in psychology from Haverford College in 1976.
 He earned his Ph.D. in clinical psychology from the University of Texas at Austin (UT-Austin) in 1986, where he studied under Lee Willerman and John Loehlin.

 Career

 In 1986, Turkheimer joined the faculty of the University of Virginia, where he became an associate professor in 1992 and a full professor in 2001.
 He was Director of Clinical Training there from 2003 to 2008.
 In April 2021, he was elected to the American Academy of Arts and Sciences.